benopotamus/steam-machine-dongle/README.md

 * Remove reliance on GDM3 for auto log ins
 * Cater for non-Debian based distros
 * Create an installation script/program to present the user with just the options they need to choose (e.g. a list of PulseAudio sinks to choose from), and automate the file editing process.
-* Package above script as DEB, RPM, etc.
+* Package above script/program as DEB, RPM, etc.